pivotal/docs-tap/getting-started.md

 so Application Teams can discover, provision, and bind to services in Tanzu Application Platform.
 The [setup procedure](#consuming-services-setup) is typically performed by the Service Operator.

->**Note:** Services Toolkit and Tanzu Application Platform utilize the [Service Binding Specification](https://github.com/servicebinding/spec) for Kubernetes.
+>**Note:** Services Toolkit and Tanzu Application Platform use the [Service Binding Specification](https://github.com/servicebinding/spec) for Kubernetes.

 >**Note:** Any service that adheres to the [Provisioned Service](https://github.com/servicebinding/spec#provisioned-service) part of the specification is compatible with Tanzu Application Platform.